Why is the ocean blue?

 The good news is I had a plan that I looked at most days.
 The bad news is that I always tried to do more than I had time for.
 At least I had a plan to look at, so I could reset priorities for the day or week or month.
 My long-term goals remain the same.

-Create Your Intentions for the New Year
+Create Your Intentions for the Next Phase

 What do you do with all of this information?